marioval1/repo-remoto/README.md

-# Repositorio Remoto
+# Repositorio Remoto depois do clone

-Descrição inseria no repositorio remoto antes do clone
+Descrição inseria no repositorio remoto depois do clone